r0667002/r0667002.github.io/_pages/arenberg-watermill.md

 ---
 <style>body {text-align: justify}</style>

 My thesis did research on the economic feasibility of power production by the watermill next to the Arenberg Castle in Leuven, Belgium.
-There is a seperate website for this project, I'll meet you [there](https://arenberg-watermill.github.io/)!
+There is a separate website for this project, I'll meet you [there](https://arenberg-watermill.github.io/)!

 <figure>
   <img src="/images/watermill_arenberg_3.jpg">